VegaDeftwing/OpGuidesHugoSrc/content/posts/HCI2.md

 ## Open Sensors and Generators

-SDRs, new IO options (something shittier than USB, cheap, and extendible), open IOT
+SDRs, new IO options (something shittier than USB, cheap, and extendable), open IOT